Direkt zum Inhalt springen

 Petra Schorat-Waly

-The activity and participation of students in teaching and learning situations can be described, among others, under the diversity aspect "impairments in speech comprehension" (Corleis 2012).
-Problematic in this context is the so-called "Quiet Noise".
-Quiet noise is an unwanted sound that "leads to annoyance, disruptive effect, impairment of performance, special accident hazards or damage to health" (Maue et al. 2003, p.
+The activity and participation of students in education and learning situations can be described under the diversity aspect of "impairments in language comprehension" (Corleis 2012).
+So-called "quiet noise" is problematic in this context.
+Quiet noise is unwanted noise that "leads to annoyance, disturbance, impairment of performance, special accident hazards or damage to health" (Maue et al. 2003, p.
 17 quoted from Corleis 2012).
-The causes of quiet noise or background noise in teaching events are manifold.
-They range from rustling paper, to whispering, to fellow students being late.
-Even if all students feel disturbed by quiet noise, there are groups of students for whom it represents a barrier to learning and makes participation or the possibility of participation impossible or very difficult.
+The causes of quiet noise or background noise in courses are manifold.
+They range from rustling paper to whispering to fellow students being late.
+Even if all students feel disturbed by quiet noise, there are groups of students for whom it represents a barrier to learning and makes participation impossible or very difficult.

-Quiet noise is not only a hindering factor in the case of existing health problems, such as peripheral or central hearing impairment, but also in the case of communication by means of a second or foreign language or communication by means of linguistic variety.
-One speaks of a linguistic variety when a language has different forms of expression.
+Quiet noise is not only an impeding factor in the case of existing health problems, such as peripheral or central hearing impairment, but also in the case of communication using a second or foreign language or communication using linguistic variety.
+We speak of a linguistic variety when a language has different forms of expression.
 This includes not only the various dialects in Germany, but also the distinction between High German and slang.
-Under a linguistic variety one understands also, if Englishmen, Australians and US-Americans as native language English speak however, evenly different varieties.
-These students are particularly dependent on silence, not only to understand what is being said acoustically but also to grasp contextual relationships (ibid.).
-The various forms and degrees of hearing loss as well as tinnitus or ringing in the ears belong to peripheral hearing impairments.
-Central hearing impairments include not only hyperacusis or noise hypersensitivity[1] and auditory processing and/ or perceptual disorders[2] but also partial performance impairments such as developmental reading/spelling impairment[3] or attention deficit (hyperactivity) syndrome[4].
+A linguistic variety is also understood to be when English, Australians and Americans speak English as their native language, but with different varieties.
+These students are particularly dependent on silence, not only to understand what is being said acoustically but also to understand the context (ibid.).
+The various forms and degrees of hearing loss as well as tinnitus or ringing in the ears are considered peripheral hearing impairments.
+Central hearing impairments include not only hyperacusis or noise hypersensitivity[1] and auditory processing and/or perception disorders[2 ], but also partial performance deficits such as developmental reading/spelling difficulties[3 ] or attention deficit (hyperactivity) syndrome[4].

-Infobox: Compensation for Disadvantages
+Infobox: Compensation for disadvantages

 What should be taken into account when designing courses?

-Teachers may not be able to change room acoustics.
-Nevertheless, it can help to make students aware of Quiet Noise and ask them to keep background noise to a minimum (Corleis et al. 2012, p.
+Teachers cannot change the room acoustics.
+Nevertheless, it can help to sensitize students to quiet noise and ask them to keep background noise to a minimum (Corleis et al. 2012, p.
 111).
-In large rooms with a high number of students, the use of a microphone is recommended.
+In large rooms with a large number of students, the use of a microphone is recommended.
 This can also be useful in smaller rooms.
-In addition to an appropriate volume, it is useful to fade in subtitles for film material.
-Rooms should be well lit so that hearing-impaired students can lip-read when necessary.
-Therefore, instructors should always turn to face the students when speaking and not write on the board at the same time as speaking.
-When questions are asked in plenary, it is useful as a teacher to repeat them first before answering them.
-If students are to participate actively in the lecture or discussion, a seating arrangement in a square or U-shape is recommended, as far as the room allows.
-This kills two birds with one stone: On the one hand, students are not spatially "left out" and possibly withdraw from the discussion.
-On the other hand, seating arrangements with a lot of visual contact have a beneficial effect on speech comprehension.
-For regular group work during an event, it is advisable to book an additional room so that students have an alternative option in a quiet event room.
-Students who are dependent on reading the lips of teachers and fellow students cannot take notes at the same time.
+In addition to an appropriate volume, it makes sense to show subtitles for film material.
+Rooms should be well lit so that hearing-impaired students can lip-read if necessary.
+For this reason, educators should always turn to the students when speaking and not write on the board while speaking.
+If questions are asked in plenary, it makes sense for the teacher to repeat them before answering them.
+If students are to actively participate in the event or discuss, a seating arrangement in a square or U-shape is recommended, as far as the space allows.
+This "kills two birds with one stone": On the one hand, students are not spatially "left out" and may withdraw from the discussion.
+On the other hand, seating arrangements with plenty of visual contact have a beneficial effect on speech comprehension.
+For regular group work during a course, it is advisable to book an additional room so that students have an alternative in a quiet room.
+Students who are dependent on reading the lips of lecturers and fellow students cannot take notes at the same time.
 They are particularly dependent on receiving a handout in advance.
 However, many other students also benefit from this.
-Finally, active listening and comprehension is very demanding for students with speech comprehension impairments.
-However, this does not result from the students' ability to concentrate, which is in no way diminished compared to other students.
-Sufficient breaks allow students to recover, especially during longer lectures.
-A positive side effect is the reduction of otherwise self-imposed drinking and toilet breaks, which create quiet noise.
-Most of the above tips come from the "Information for Teachers on Teaching Hearing Impaired Students" of the University of Oldenburg (Clearinghouse "Hearing" of the Carl von Ossietzky University Oldenburg 2011).
-You can also find more information there.
+After all, active listening and understanding is very strenuous for students with impaired language comprehension.
+However, this is not due to the students' ability to concentrate, which is in no way reduced compared to other students.
+Sufficient breaks allow students to recover, especially during longer courses.
+A positive side effect is the reduction in the number of breaks for drinking and going to the toilet, which otherwise result in quiet noise.
+Most of the above tips are taken from the "Information for educators on teaching students with hearing impairments" from the University of Oldenburg (Clearingstelle "Hören" der Carl von Ossietzky Universität Oldenburg 2011).
+You can also find further information there.

-Infobox: (University) lecturers and noise
+Infobox: (University) teachers and noise

 Literature